Partial-Transformations/jaws/README.md

 `sub.py` -- Perform subgraph analysis with in and out degree, outputs a CSV file and a directed graph visual.
 For topology of the network.

+`jaws.py` -- Simple Random Forest classifier script currently set to `dst_port` and `size`, returning `dst_ip`.
+WIP.

-`jaws.py` -- For a given `ip address`, returns a timeseries plot.
+`report.py` -- For a given `ip address`, returns a timeseries plot.
 Also passes this address to OpenAI for public information.
 WIP.

 Screenshot for demonstration.
 Running on a 24" monitor...
 If less, you may want to adjust the figure parameters before running.
 ![screenshot](/assets/example.png)